nickrusso42518/narc/README.md

     do not communicate with any ASAs and are handy for regression testing
   * `clean`: Deletes any artifacts, such as `.pyc`, `.log`, and `output/` files
   * `all`: Default target that runs the sequence `clean lint unit dry`

+### Scalability/performance
+It is unlikely that this project will be run on a large number of inventory devices.
+That is, the number of ASAs in scope is likely to be small.
+However, the length of the `checks` list for each ASA is likely to be large, especially for more complex rulesets.
+The outputs below provide some "wall clock" completion times for a variety of `checks` list lengths.